gobbyo/IoT/docs/tutorial-rasp-connect.md

+---
+title: Connect and configure your Raspberry Pi with Visual Studio Code
+description: [todo]
+author: jbeman@hotmail.com
+---

-# Connect and configure your Raspberry Pi with Visual Studio Code
+# Tutorial: Connect and configure your Raspberry Pi with Visual Studio Code

 In this tutorial you'll connect to your Raspberry pi with Visual Studio Code and write some python code.